torvalds/linux/Documentation/mips/au1xxx_ide.rst

 This file describes the 'drivers/ide/au1xxx-ide.c', related files and the services they provide.

-If you are short in patience and just want to know how to add your hard disc to the white or black list, go to the 'ADD NEW HARD DISC TO WHITE OR BLACK LIST' section.
+If you are short in patience and just want to kyesw how to add your hard disc to the white or black list, go to the 'ADD NEW HARD DISC TO WHITE OR BLACK LIST' section.